How's Your Score?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Lenders want to be positive that giving you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of someone with a near perfect credit score.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of an individual with a near perfect FICO score.

-Staying on top of your FICO score is the best way to ease into owning a home.
+We're used to working with all tiers of FICO scores.
 Call us at (843) 633-2929 and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+You want a better score, but how do you get there?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have all of your debt taking up the balance one card.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt taking up the balance a single card.

-- Chain store cards and gas cards.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always avoid holding a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprising interest rate.
+- Store cards and service station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your credit.
+You must always beware of carrying a high balance for too long because these types of cards more than likely have a larger interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Ben Guyton, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Ben Guyton, the loan process can be a stress-free experience so you, too, can become a homeowner.